 Some facts about Aclasta.
-Aclasta is a form of zolendronic acid which is a bisphosphonate, a drug that slow the rate at which 'old bone' is removed.
+Aclasta is a form of zolendronic acid which is a bisphosphonate, a drug that slows the rate at which 'old bone' is removed.
 Aclasta is administered by an infusion in your doctor's office.
 You go to the office.
 They set up an IV which brings Aclasta into your vein.
 Then you go home.
 Done.
 No daily or weekly pills to remember.
 Many patients prefer this medication because it is a once a year treatment.
-Make an appointment, go to your doctor's office, have your infusion and then you are done til next year.
+You just make an appointment, go to your doctor's office, have your infusion and then you are done til next year.

 OK.
 If you are considering Aclasta for treating your Osteoporosis, you probably want to know a bit more....so read on.

 Novartis, one of the largest pharmaceutical companies in the world, is the company that makes Aclasta.
-They are the ones who developed the drug and did the necessary research studies.
+They developed this drug and did all the necessary research studies.

-After one study, The Pivotal Fracture Trial, showed that Aclasta both increased bone strength and reduced fractures of the hip, spine and other areas such as wrists, arms, legs and/or ribs, the drug was approved for use by those with documented bone loss.
+After one study, The Pivotal Fracture Trial, showed that Aclasta both increased bone strength and reduced fractures of the hip, spine and other areas such as wrists, arms, legs and/or ribs, it was approved for use by those with documented bone loss.

-Note: These studies showed that Aclasta appeared to be effective in reducing fractures, which is the real reason why anyone would treat Osteoporosis.
+Note: These studies showed that Aclasta appeared to be effective in reducing fractures, which is the real reason why anyone treats Osteoporosis.
 No one wants a fracture because their bones have become thinner, weaker because of age or other things.
-(See: Causes of Osteoporosis, Osteopenia )
+(See: All Causes of Osteopenia, Osteoporosis )

-Back when Aclasta was approved, it was the only treatment that was shown to reduce fractures at ALL the key sites where Osteoporosis fractures usually occur: hips, spine, wrists, arms, legs and ribs.
+When Aclasta was approved, it was the only treatment that had been shown to reduce fractures at ALL the key sites where Osteoporosis fractures usually occur: hips, spine, wrists, arms, legs and ribs.

-And for those concerned about the small spinal fractures that cause dowagers humps, (back hump) the New England Journal of Medicine reported in May 2007 that a study involving more than 7,700 women, showed that treatment with Aclasta reduced the risk of spinal fractures by 70% AND it reduced hip fractures by 41%.
+If you are concerned about having any of the small spinal fractures that cause dowagers humps, (back hump) the New England Journal of Medicine reported in May 2007 that a study involving more than 7,700 women, showed that treatment with Aclasta reduced the risk of spinal fractures by 70% AND it also reduced hip fractures by 41%.

 The reduction in spinal fractures for the three years of the study was as follows: 60% reduction in year one; 71% in year two and 70% in year three.
 Those are significant numbers! -- especially when we consider that bone loss in the spine usually leads to kyphosis (or dowagers hump) - an unsightly and often debilitating condition.